wkhere/bcl/README.md

 While being basic, BCL also has features reaching beyond HCL:

 * rich expressions operating on strings, int & float numbers, and booleans
-* while variables are defined within the file, the outside world is accessible via environment variables, or via running a command and catching its output (both features planned)
+* planned: make the outside world accessible via environment variables, or via running a command and catching its output

 ### Example:
 BCL: